I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing

 In The Wedding Singer, she’s on the way to Las Vegas to get married when Robbie unknowingly follows her on the same plane.
 When he discovers this, he uses his songwriting talents to craft a song to reveal himself to her, a fitting ending for the title.

-Music and Lyrics has a similar ending where she discovers that Alex has managed to write a thoughtful and well-written song about her and without her which he debuts onstage during a concert she is attending.
+Music and Lyrics has a similar ending in which she discovers that Alex has managed to write a thoughtful and well-written song about her and without her which he debuts onstage during a concert she is attending.
 It’s similar to The Wedding Singer but makes it its own.

 These endings fit the theme of the films and call back to ideas and personality traits previously introduced.
-Characters in a rom com shouldn’t just get together because they are the leads of the story.
-They need to get together in a way that fits the story and characters themselves.
+Characters in a rom-com shouldn’t just get together because they are the leads of the story.
+They need to get together in a way that fits the story and characters.
 Barrymore’s movies tend to do this in dramatic and creative ways that make these men worthy of her quirky characters.